 Beeline Pest Control understands bed bugs, the problems they cause, and how to remove them from a residence or any building.
 Don’t throw away all of the bedding in a home, purchase new mattresses, and relocate until the problem is resolved.
 We’ll help you eliminate the problem in the shortest time possible and educate you on exactly how we will do so, allowing you to rest easy at night knowing the problem is gone for good.

 We service Provo, Orem, Eagle Mountain, Draper, Sandy and Salt Lake customers and assist with not only bed bugs, but any pests that have taken over your residence.
 This includes wasps, termites, cockroaches, ants, spiders, rodents and box elder bugs.
 We are here to serve you in any way we can.
-Give us a call (801) 204-9134 today!
+Give us a call for effective bed bug treatment at (801) 204-9134 today!

 Have you ever been curious where the phrase, “sleep tight, don’t let the bedbugs bite” came from?
 This site explains that and how long bed bugs have been around.